DiegoCasignia/Java/4. Data Structures/README.md

 Sorting algorithms are methods for organizing elements in a sequence in ascending or descending order.
 Some common sorting algorithms include:
 - Bubble Sort
+> An example is in LinkedList
 - Selection Sort
+> An example is in DoublyLinkedList
 - Insertion Sort
+> An example is in CircularLinkedList
 - Merge Sort
+> An example is in Stack
 - Quick Sort
 - Heap Sort